 Along the way, we’ll discuss the causes of bad breaths, how to prevent it (besides toothpaste), while hopefully giving you halitosis-stricken men a head start on achieving fresher breath.

-- Before you buy: 4 things to consider when purchasing toothpaste for bad breath
+Before you buy: 4 Things to consider when purchasing a toothpaste for bad breath

 It only makes sense that you should look for a toothpaste that wards off bacteria, but there are other factors to consider, too, when shopping for the stuff that’s going to help keep your halitosis at bay.

 1. Does it have sodium fluoride?

 Sodium fluoride is a hard-ass when it comes to fighting bad breath.
 It can kill bacteria that develops into plaque before it has a chance to coat your mouth.

 You can even find sodium fluoride with natural ingredients, including essential oils, zinc, and Dead Sea salt, which can even help to whiten teeth.

 All brands of toothpaste must contain some fluoride or they won’t receive the Seal of Acceptance from the American Dental Association.

 The Food and Drug Administration (FDA) approves three types of fluoride – stannous, sodium and – and you should shop for toothpaste that includes at least one of them.

 2. Does it have triclosan?